yochaigal/cairn/resources/hexcrawls-in-cairn.md

 | 5   | SW        |
 | 6   | NW        |

-> These directions assume a pointy-top hex design.
+> These directions assume a flat-top hex design.

 ### Explore